Gloaming02/Used-Car-Trading-System-With-Redis/README.md

 # Used Car Trading System with MongDB

 ## Initialize the database
-cd db
-mongorestore --uri "mongodb://localhost:27017" --db UsedCarSystem --drop dump/UsedCarSystem
+mongorestore --uri "mongodb://localhost:27017" --db UsedCarSystem --drop db/dump/UsedCarSystem

 ## How to Start
 npm install